mukund0299/basic_stats/README.md

 # Basic Statistics Program for Python 3.6
-Designed using tkinter, this program is intended to compute basic statistical procedures such as confidence intervals, linear regressions, etc. Check wiki for description of functionality.
+Designed using tkinter, this program is intended to compute basic statistical procedures such as confidence intervals, linear regressions, etc. from excel files where possible.
+Check wiki for description of functionality.

 # Completed Functionality
 - One Variable Statistics